 - In an emergency, turn on your flashers and steer to the right shoulder, even if a flat tire bends your rim. - Get out of the car carefully.
 Stay off the road.
-Don't stand behind your car or between cars. - Raise the hood, turn on the emergency flasher lights, and attach a white cloth to the door handle or radio antenna. - To fix a flat tire, go to the next exit or a well-lit parking lot.
-Get away from traffic, even if driving there ruins your tire. - If someone stops to help, politely ask him to phone the police. - If you have a cell phone, call for help immediately.
-Do not work on your car alone in the dark.
+Don't stand behind your car or between cars. - Raise the hood, put on the emergency flasher lights and attach a white cloth to the door handle or radio antenna. - To fix a flat tire, go to the next exit or a well-lit parking lot.
+Get away from traffic, even if your tire is ruined. - If someone stops to help, politely ask him to phone the police. - If you have a cell phone, call for help immediately.
+Do not work on your car alone in the dark.■

-Please - Show Some Restraint!
+Please!
+Show Some Restraint

-It's not that Melissa dismissed the idea of fastening her seatbelt; the thought just never entered her mind.
+It's not that Melissa dismissed the notion of fastening her seat belt.
+The thought just never entered her mind.
 She and her friends were eager to begin their picnic in the country, and there was more hurry than caution to her actions.
-Melissa lost control of her car, and it rolled over several times.
-Thrown from the vehicle, the vibrant, young high school cheerleader was left paralyzed from the waist down.
-She knows she could have avoided her tragedy with a simple, three-second procedure-hardly a cheerful thought.
+At some point Melissa lost control of her car, and it rolled over several times.
+The vibrant young high school cheerleader was thrown from the automobile and left paralyzed from the waist down.
+She knows she would have avoided her tragedy with a simple, three-second procedure.
+And that's hardly a cheerful thought.

-Based on National Safety Council statistics, lifetime odds are 1-in-2 that you will suffer a temporary or permanently disabling injury in a traffic crash, and about 1-in-100 that you will be killed.
-Surprisingly, the majority of crashes causing injury or death occur within twenty-five miles of home at speeds under 40 mph.
+Based on National Safety Council statistics, lifetime odds are 1-in-2 that you will suffer a temporary or permanent disabling injury in a traffic crash, and about 1-in-100 that you will be killed.
+Surprisingly, the majority of crashes causing injury or death occur within 25 miles of home at speeds under 40 mph.